VincentG03/Data-Science-Syntax/README.md

 # Data Science Notes

-This project serves as a comprehensive reference for relevant data science syntax (pandas, matplotlib) I have learned.
+This project serves as a comprehensive reference for relevant data science syntax (pandas, matplotlib) in Python.

 The base dataset for all examples in the Pandas and Matplotlib sections will be the well-known "Titanic" dataset, which can be found on [Kaggle](https://www.kaggle.com/competitions/titanic/data).
 At times, other simplier datasets are used for an example.